Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Health Privacy}

-Health privacy is a metric from genome privacy that captures privacy with regard to a specific disease~\citep{humbert_addressing_2013}.
-The metric assumes that $S$ genetic variations contribute to the disease risk, where each variation contributes to a varying extent $c_s$.
-It is computed as the weighted, normalized sum over a base metric $G_s^i$ which measures the privacy of each genetic variation.
-Base metrics can be normalized entropy (Section \ref{metric:normalized-entropy}), normalized mutual information (Section \ref{metric:normalized-mutual-information}), or expected estimation error (Section \ref{metric:expected-estimation-error})~\citep{humbert_addressing_2013}.
+Health privacy is a metric from genome privacy that captures privacy with regard to a specific disease~\cite{humbert_addressing_2013}.
+The metric assumes that a set of genetic variations $V$ contributes to the disease risk, where each variation contributes to a varying extent $\omega_v$.
+The better an adversary can predict the individual genetic variations, the better he is able to infer the user's disease risk.
+The metric is computed as the weighted, normalized sum over a base metric $B_v$ which measures the privacy of each genetic variation.
+Base metrics can be normalized entropy (Section \ref{metric:normalized-entropy}), normalized mutual information (Section \ref{metric:normalized-mutual-information}), or expected estimation error (Section \ref{metric:expected-estimation-error})~\cite{humbert_addressing_2013}.
 Depending on the base metric, health privacy measures a different kind of output; in the case of expected estimation error, health privacy measures the adversary's weighted average error.

 \end{subsection}

 \begin{subsection}{Time}